Balance Druid DPS Mythic+ Tips — Shadowlands 9.1

 Fortified and Tyrannical are the two affixes every player will see.
 These affixes shift the focus of dungeons from boss to trash depending on the week.
 Balance Druids will excel during Fortified weeks as our multi-target damage has a short ramp up time and then will sustain at very high numbers with or without the use of cooldowns.
 During Tyrannical weeks, players may want to take more single-target oriented trinkets, gear, or even talents but that will be both dungeon and key level dependent.

-3.2.
 Tier Two Affixes

 - Raging increases the damage dealt by enemies below 30% by 100% until they die.
 This buff is dispellable using Soothe.
 Not all enemies will need to be Soothed, but you should Soothe enemies that deal excessive group-wide damage.

 - Bolstering buffs remaining enemies Health pools and damage dealt by 20% when an enemy dies nearby.
 To counter this affix, DPS all mobs down evenly and focus your casts into high Health mobs if there are any.
 Use Cyclone to prevent applications of the buff to a single enemy.

 - Sanguine places a pool of blood on the ground when a mob is slain.
 This pool will heal remaining enemies who stay inside the zone and also damage players.
-Balance Druids should take Typhoon to push enemies off of each Sanguine zone.
+Balance Druids should use Typhoon to push enemies off of each Sanguine zone.

-3.3.
 Tier Three Affixes

 - Explosive will occasionally spawn Explosive Orbs that need to be targeted and burned down within a short period of time or they will deal significant damage to the party.
 Explosive Orbs are not cleaveable and the amount of orbs that spawn scales with the amount of enemies pulled.